-In addition to the funds used for the purchase of land, the late Randy O'Dell also contributed \$2,972,000 towards the construction of Randy O'Dell House.
+In addition to the funds used for the purchase of land, Mr. O'Dell also contributed \$2,972,000 towards the construction of Randy O'Dell House.
 Construction of the building was completed in 2019 and the centre was opened for programs and services in October 2019.